 EXPECTATIONS FROM STUDENTS: All students are expected to work to the extent of their abilities, complete all assignments, participate in class discussion and at all times be prepared to answer questions and offer opinions.
-Students are required to take and pass all quizzes and tests
+Students are expected to maintain adequate assessment scores.

-COURSE TITLE: Economics #141 GRADE LEVEL: 12
+COURSE TITLE: Economics #141